 Revise the 3rd paragraph in section 10.39.12.4.4 as follows:

 An EDMG STA initiates MU-MIMO channel access by transmitting an RTS frame or a DMG CTS-to-self frame to the intended MU-MIMO group of responders.
 The EDMG STA shall transmit the RTS frame or DMG CTS-to-self frame with a control trailer to the group of responders.
 The RTS or DMG CTS-to-self frame shall be transmitted using the same set of DMG antennas and antenna configuration planned to be used during the MU-MIMO transmission or hybrid beamforming training, and a CSD between the transmissions in different antennas as defined in 28.4.7.2.
+The TA field of the transmitted DMG CTS-to-self frame shall be set to the broadcast MAC address.